Zwiterrion/image-resizer/README.md

 # Run

+1. Clone the repo

-Setup your devices sizes inside the json file `devices.json``
+2. Setup your devices sizes inside the json file `devices.json``
 ```
 Example :
 {